affinda/affinda-python/docs/models.md

 - `extractor`: Required.
 Uniquely identify an extractor.
 - `multiple`:
 - `no_rect`:
-- `display_enum_value`: If true, both the value and the label for the enums will appear in the dropdown in the validation tool.
 - `parent`: The identifier of the parent data point if applicable.
 - `children`:
 - `manual_entry`: If true, the model will not be used to predict this data point.
 Instead,